servirtium/README/README.md

 # Who would use Servirtium?

 * Developers and test engineers writing fast unit tests that would invoke slow or flaky remote services over HTTP
-* Vendors and service makers wanting to ship executable know-how to their clients and developer community
+* Enlightened vendors and service makers wanting to ship executable know-how to their clients and developer community

 # What is Servirtium?